 It includes:

-- multiple rounds (2 minimum) of edits with Track Changes (minimal explanations or commentary)
+- multiple (at least two) rounds of edits (minimal explanations or commentary) with Track Changes

 - spot check and cleanup